darrylsosborne/amazon-efs-workshop/workshop/1-create/README.md

 If a key pair has not been previously created in your account, please refer to [Creating a Key Pair Using Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) from the AWS EC2 User's Guide.

-Verify that the key pair is created in the same AWS region you will use for the tutorial.
+Verify that the key pair is created in the same AWS region you will use for the workshop.

 WARNING!!
-This tutorial environment will exceed your free-usage tier.
-You will incur charges as a result of building this environment and executing the scripts included in this tutorial.
-Delete all files on the EFS file system that were created during this tutorial and delete the  stack so you don’t continue to incur additional compute and storage charges.
+This workshop environment will exceed your free-usage tier.
+You will incur charges as a result of building this environment and executing the scripts included in this workshop.
+Delete all AWS resources created during this workshop so you don’t continue to incur additional compute and storage charges.

 ## Create the first of two Amazon EFS file systems